Attention: This approach is for people who want to start companies & launch products.

 I’m going to share with you 4 stories of how 4 different CEOs got started.

-All of them used the “Education First.
-Startup Second.” approach (some of them unintentionally).
+All of them used an audience-first strategy (some of them unintentionally).

 Alright ..
 Let’s dive in.